Lok Sabha Election 2019: Can BJP reverse 2018 election losses in Chhattisgarh

 Caste equation

-Thirty percent of the state's population belong to Scheduled Tribes and 12.8 percent belong to Scheduled Castes.
-An overwhelming 76.8 percent live in rural areas.
-According to the Forest Survey of India (2009), 41.33 percent of the state's geographical area is covered in forests.
+Thirty percent of the state's population belong to Scheduled Tribes and 12.8 per cent belong to Scheduled Castes.
+An overwhelming 76.8 per cent live in rural areas.
+According to the Forest Survey of India (2009), 41.33 per cent of the state's geographical area is covered in forests.
 The state is also one of the worst-affected by Maoists in the country.

 The crushing defeat of the 15-year-old Raman Singh government in the Assembly elections was mainly due to the proper strategy the Congress put in place in five reserved seats.
-Of these Bastar, Sarguja, Rajgarh and Kanker are earmarked for candidates of the Scheduled Tribes (STs) and Janjgir-Champa is a reserved one or Scheduled Castes (SC)
+Of these Bastar, Sarguja, Rajgarh and Kanker are earmarked for candidates of the Scheduled Tribes (STs) and Janjgir-Champa is a reserved one or Scheduled Castes (SC).

 Chhattisgarh BJP govt let voters down